 Preference Shares - The Company is authorized to issue 1,000,000 preference shares with a par value of \$0.0001 per share, with such designations, voting and other rights and preferences as may be determined from time to time by the Company's board of directors.
-At September 30, 2021 and December 31, 2020, there were no preference shares issued or outstanding.
+At March 31, 2022 and December 31, 2021, there were no preference shares issued or outstanding.

 Class A Ordinary Shares - The Company is authorized to issue 500,000,000 Class A ordinary shares, with a par value of \$0.0001 per share.
 Holders of Class A ordinary shares are entitled to one vote for each share.
-At September 30, 2021 and December 30, 2021, there were 17,250,000 Class A ordinary shares issued and outstanding subject to possible redemption which are presented as temporary equity.
+At March 31, 2022 and December 31, 2021, there were 17,250,000 Class A ordinary shares issued and outstanding subject to possible redemption which are presented as temporary equity.

 Class B Ordinary Shares - The Company is authorized to issue 50,000,000 Class B ordinary shares, with a par value of \$0.0001 per share.
 Holders of the Class B ordinary shares are entitled to one vote for each share.
-At September 30, 2021 and December 31, 2020, there were 4,312,500 Class B ordinary shares issued and outstanding.
+At March 31, 2022 and December 31, 2021, there were 4,312,500 Class B ordinary shares issued and outstanding.

-Only holders of the Class B ordinary shares will have the right to vote on the appointment of directors prior to the Business Combination.
+Only holders of the Class B ordinary shares will have the right to vote on the appointment of directors prior to the Business Combination or a proposed alternative business combination.
 Holders of Class A ordinary shares and Class B ordinary shares will vote together as a single class on all other matters submitted to a vote of shareholders, except as required by law.

-The Class B ordinary shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of a Business Combination on a one-for-one basis, subject to adjustment.
-In the case that additional Class A ordinary shares or equity-linked securities are issued or deemed issued in connection with a Business Combination, the number of Class A ordinary shares issuable upon conversion of all Founder Shares will equal, in the aggregate, 20% of the total number of Class A ordinary shares outstanding after completion of this offering, plus the total number of Class A ordinary shares issued, or deemed issued or issuable upon conversion or exercise of any equity-linked securities or rights issued or deemed issued, by the Company in connection with or in relation to the consummation of a Business Combination, excluding any Class A ordinary shares or equity-linked securities exercisable for or convertible into Class A ordinary shares issued, or to be issued, to any seller in a Business Combination and any Private Placement Warrants issued to the Sponsor, officers or directors upon conversion of Working Capital Loans; provided that such conversion of Founder Shares will never occur on a less than one-for-one basis.
+The Class B ordinary shares will automatically convert into Class A ordinary shares concurrently with or immediately following the consummation of the Business Combination or a proposed alternative business combination on a one-for-one basis, subject to adjustment.
+In the case that additional Class A ordinary shares or equity-linked securities are issued or deemed issued in connection with the Business Combination or a proposed alternative business combination, the number of Class A ordinary shares issuable upon conversion of all Founder Shares will equal, in the aggregate, 20% of the total number of Class A ordinary shares outstanding after completion of this offering, plus the total number of Class A ordinary shares issued, or deemed issued or issuable upon conversion or exercise of any equity-linked securities or rights issued or deemed issued, by the Company in connection with or in relation to the consummation of the Business Combination or a proposed alternative business combination, excluding any Class A ordinary shares or equity-linked securities exercisable for or convertible into Class A ordinary shares issued, or to be issued, to any seller the Business Combination or a proposed alternative business combination and any Private Placement Warrants issued to the Sponsor, officers or directors upon conversion of Working Capital Loans; provided that such conversion of Founder Shares will never occur on a less than one-for-one basis.

-NOTE 9 - WARRANTS
+NOTE 8 - WARRANTS

-At September 30, 2021 and December 31, 2020, there were 8,625,000 Public Warrants and 7,588,430 Private Placement Warrants, respectively outstanding.
+At March 31, 2022 and December 31, 2021, there were 8,625,000 Public Warrants and 7,588,430 Private Placement Warrants, respectively outstanding.
 No fractional shares will be issued upon exercise of the Public Warrants.
-The Public Warrants will become exercisable on the later of (a) 30 days after the completion of a Business Combination and (b) one year from the closing of the Initial Public Offering.
-The Public Warrants will expire five years from the completion of a Business Combination or earlier upon redemption or liquidation.
+The Public Warrants will become exercisable on the later of (a) 30 days after the completion of the Business Combination or a proposed alternative business combination and (b) one year from the closing of the Initial Public Offering.
+The Public Warrants will expire five years from the completion of the Business Combination or a proposed alternative business combination or earlier upon redemption or liquidation.